Jack-Luois/Adding_Google_translator_to_your_website/README.md

 # Adding_Google_translator_to_your_website

+`Google Translator` also let you add `multilingual` ability to your own websites with the help of API.
+For this, you need to follow these steps:

 Step 1 :	Add `<div id="google_translate_element"></div>` to your `HTML` code where you want to display the translation dropdown.

 Step 2 : Add